wuzhengy/TAU/libTAU_ideas.md

 Data consumption
 * each device with libTAU need to decide daily data usage for achieving balance of contribution and benefits.
 Generally the more data allocated, the better performance it is.

+Walking frequency
+* each device could setup the range of walking frequency from 1 - 20s, this will also limit the highest data consumption.

 ---
 Bootstrap and time: nodes can get these information from both central or decentral source
 * from third party bootstrap and time server